 The Kendra Scholarship Fund: Amount Varies

 This scholarship includes funding for 3 of our Ateliers (Aristides, Kang-O’Higgins, and Trowbridge), providing tuition assistance to one student in each.
 It additionally provides funding for youth scholarships.
+This scholarship includes partial tuition funding for 3 of our Ateliers.

 The Stanley R. & Robert E. Wright Foundation for the Arts Scholarship: $1,500